vidyagames998/vidyagames998.github.io/totk/ms.md

 - Fast travel up and talk to the giant tree
 - The light dragon should now be flying around 700 in a 112 min loop
 - Optional: Check Mayam, then Taunhiy, then Rakashog (NE Gerudo Canyon), then Sihajog and get the missing item

+## Note

+You can fuse items to the master sword, the master sword throw animation does a ranged attack, the master sword regenerates when broken